ag143/Az-900/mod-1-cloud-concepts.md

 ## Model Comparision

 ## Capex vs opex
+- CapEx is typically a one-time, up-front expenditure to purchase Resources
+- opex (operational + expenditure) : pay as you operate

 ## Consumption based model
+[Slide]

 ## Cloud Benefits --
 two of the biggest considerations are uptime (or availability) and the ability to handle demand (or scale